- Home

 Tort of Intentional Infliction of Emotional Distress

-Do you ever get the feeling that you are being watched—that your life is being monitored by some unknown person or organization?
-This article will discuss how to catch someone spying on you in your home as well as tips for what to do if someone is spying on you.
+Do you ever get the feeling you are being watched—that your life is being monitored by some unknown person or organization?
+Learn how to catch someone spying on you in your home and get tips on what to do about it.

 The Tort of Assault and Battery